|Phone:||613-520-2600 x 3857|

-Ten best sellers all bear the stamp of author Michael Runtz’s passion, knowledge and stunning photography.
-Moose Country, Algonquin Seasons, The Explorer’s Guide to Algonquin Park, Beauty and the Beasts: The Hidden World of Wildflowers, Wild Things: The Hidden World of Animals, Wild Wings: The Hidden World of Birds, The Howls of August: Encounters with Algonquin Wolves, The Revised Explorer’s Guide to Algonquin Park, Algonquin Souvenir, and Natural History.
-His eleventh book, Dam Builders: the natural history of beavers and their ponds, and Algonquin Wild: a naturalist’s journey through the seasons, At Home with the Beaver: The Story of a Keystone Species..
-In addition to his highly acclaimed books, Michael’s award-winning photographs and natural history columns grace the pages of a number of Canadian magazines and newspapers; his weekly column Nature’s Way has exceeded 1,200 installments.
+Twelve natural history books bear the stamp of author Michael Runtz’s passion, knowledge and stunning photography: Moose Country, Algonquin Seasons, The Explorer’s Guide to Algonquin Park, Beauty and the Beasts: The Hidden World of Wildflowers, Wild Things: The Hidden World of Animals, Wild Wings: The Hidden World of Birds, The Howls of August: Encounters with Algonquin Wolves, The Revised Explorer’s Guide to Algonquin Park, Algonquin Souvenir, Natural History, Dam Builders: the natural history of beavers and their ponds, and Algonquin Wild: a naturalist’s journey through the seasons, At Home with the Beaver: The Story of a Keystone Species..
+In addition to his highly acclaimed books, Michael’s award-winning photographs and natural history columns grace the pages of many Canadian magazines and newspapers; his weekly column Nature’s Way has exceeded 1,200 installments.

 Michael Runtz is also well known for his educational and conservation efforts, for which he has received numerous awards, including an Outstanding Service Award from the Federation of Ontario Naturalists, a Lifetime Achievement Award from Carleton University, and The Distinguished Public Education Award from the Canadian Council of University Biology Chairs.
 Michael was the only Canadian profiled – alongside such luminaries as Jane Goodall and Nelson Mandela – on the TVO/NHK Japan Superteachers series.
 But nowhere else is Michael more in his element than in the natural world itself – howling with the elusive wolf, digging out salamanders from under a rotting log, luring in rutting moose with his skillful calls, or capturing speeding dragonflies with his butterfly net.
 His intimate familiarity with this world makes Michael the perfect ambassador for Nature.